Boletus rubissimus

 Common Name:

 Tells: Red/pink cap browns w/yellow edge, often yellow mottling.
-Yellow pores bruise grayish blue.
-Thick, pale yellow flesh blues, sometimes weakly.
+Yellow pores and thick, pale yellow flesh may bruise blue, often weakly.
 Stem powder-yellow above & red by base w/fine netting.
-Rare.
-Likes oak, or sometimes oak mixed with pine.

 Edibility: Good.